 We offer both contemporary and vintage turquoise jewelry.
 We are associated with well over 80 master Navajo, Hopi, Zuni and Santo Domingo silversmiths.
 Our contemporoary, Native American Jewelry store always keeps in stock a large and varied inventory that we add to regularly.
 All the turquoise jewelry you see is right here and ready to ship to you today.
 Everything is photographed in great detail.
 The jewelry you see is exactly the jewelry you get.

 We have been on the internet since 1996...
 You are our priority...
 You are our #1 concern.
 You matter to us.
 Call us for help or to purchase (800 462 8536)...

 First, let's first address the matter of fake or costume Southwest jewelry.
 Not all Native American Jewelry is the same.
 Much of it, at first glance, looks Native American but it is not.
-It is poor copies made in offshore sweatshops using cheap, imitation materials.
-Most of the turquoise you see for sale today is not real turquoise.
-It is soft, chalk turquoise that is mixed with resins in order to give this unattractive material color and to hold it together while it is being shaped.
-The advantage to this process is that the resulting "turquoise" is virtually indestructible and costs almost nothing to make.
+It is poor copies made using cheap, imitation materials.
+For example, most of the turquoise you see for sale today is Not Real.
+It is soft, chalky, otherwise uselss turquoise that is mixed with resins and dyes to give it color and hold it together while it is manufactured.
+The only advantage to this process is that the resulting plastic turquoise is indestructible and costs almost nothing to make.

 You will not find the beauty of natural turquoise in a labratory.
 Man made plastic turquoise and coral has no depth to its color.
 It is dull, it has no brilliance.
 It appears much the same as a plastic toy.
 These are not qualities from which beauty springs.
 Man made turquoise is often referred to as "enhanced", stabilized" or "block turquoise".
 Only Gem Turquoise is simply cut and polished.
 Fine quality, beautiful gem turquoise is quite rare.
 Many stores / dealers say they sell gem quality turquoise, the truth is that few actually do.